 Challenges of Facebook Retargeting Ads

-The idea of Facebook retargeting is fairly simple but when you immerse your self in the actual planning of the campaign, you will see that it’s a success is dependent upon far more complex parameters.
+The idea of Facebook retargeting ads is fairly simple but when you immerse yourself in the actual planning of the campaign, you will see that its success is dependent upon far more complex parameters.
 A couple of the crucial ones include setting website custom audiences to the last 30 days of visitors and failing to consider the particular buying and lead acquisition patterns for the individual brand.

 Similarly, consider the case where your product is high priced or it requires education the visitor sand making up their mind through regular engagement.
 This time the potential buyer will require more time in the conversion process and if you have set the audience pool time period to 30 days of visitors, this potential conversion might slip in the categorization.

 The solution to these problems is to intelligently study the audience and then break your audience into smaller groups.
 Each group having common needs which then need to be addressed in the remarketing campaign.
-Let’s say you have identified two group one which visited 3 days ago and one 25 days ago.
+Let’s say you have identified two groups one which visited 3 days ago and one 25 days ago.
 What you can do in your remarketing campaign is to show the latter a stronger marketing message as they have become a colder lead.
 You have to encourage them more vigorously compared to the other group.

 Grouping all audiences together might seem better since you have a larger audience, but once you analyze how the retargeting ad misses the mark by not meeting the expectation of the viewer, you will be forced to divide them into smaller groups.

 10 must-try Facebook retargeting strategies